 How to get from London to Bath:

-Bath is an easy weekend break from London.
-It is just 90 minutes by train from Paddington Station in central London or three hours by car along the M4.
+There are more than enough things to do in Bath to make it a great weekend break from London, plus it won’t take you too long to get to either.
+Bath is just 90 minutes by train from Paddington Station in central London or three hours by car on the M4.
 The train station is in the centre of the city, just a short walk from all of the attractions, restaurants and hotels.

 By Ella from ManyMoreMaps.